 Which Eye Shape Is Most Attractive?

-Though some studies have found some eye shapes to be generally more attractive than others, beauty is really in the eye of the beholder - no one’s eye shape is less attractive than anyone else’s.
+If you're wondering if some eye shapes are more attractive than others, don't forget that beauty is really in the eye of the beholder - no one’s eye shape is less attractive than anyone else’s.

 Eye Shapes And Eyebrows

 At this point, you've figured out what the shape of your eyes is.
 But how does that help you have a stronger eyebrow game?